alwaysthecritic/BowlingKataSwift/README.md

 But of course, there's always another level.
 I took a look at Uncle Bob's Java solution, hidden deep in a PowerPoint file linked from the top of http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata.
 It's shorter still and perfectly straightforward.
 By not bothering with reifying the Frame, and just working directly with indexes into the array of balls, it all looks so simple.

-The whole point of going to town on this Kata though was to (a) have fun writing some code, (b) re-learn a bunch of Swift/XCode/Testing skills, (c) learn a bunch of incidental things along the way.
+The whole point of going to town on this Kata though was to (a) have fun writing some code, (b) re-learn a bunch of Swift/XCode/Testing skills, (c) learn a whole load of incidental things along the way.
 Time well spent.